jack-mqc/CLImage/README.md

     gls::cl_image_2d<gls::rgba_pixel> clInputImage(context, *inputImage);
 ```

-Similarly to `gls::image`, `gls::cl_image_2d` will create an image-like object that acts as a wrapper to the OpenCL texture image, initialized with the geometry, data type and data content of inputImage.
+Similarly to `gls::image`, `gls::cl_image_2d` will create an image-like object that acts as a wrapper to the OpenCL texture image, initialized with the geometry, data type and data content of `inputImage`.
 OpenCL image wrappers are available for CLImage2D, CLImage2DArray, CLImage3D and CLImage2D backed by CLBuffers, and they are defined in `gls_cl_image.hpp`.

-All image objects are typed, making it possible to use the C++ type system to robustly interface between C++
+All image objects are *strongly typed*, making it possible to use the C++ type system to robustly interface between C++
-and OpenCL/opencl.hpp
+and **OpenCL/opencl.hpp**.

 To get the underlying OpenCL Image2D object, the getImage2D() accessor is provided.
 The following code fragmnent
-from `cl_pipeline.cpp` illustrates how to use the `gls::cl_image` types in conjunction with [opencl.hpp](https://github.com/KhronosGroup/OpenCL-CLHPP):
+from `cl_pipeline.cpp` illustrates how to use the `gls::cl_image` types in conjunction with **[opencl.hpp](https://github.com/KhronosGroup/OpenCL-CLHPP)**:

 ```c++
     int blur(const gls::cl_image_2d<gls::rgba_pixel>& input, gls::cl_image_2d<gls::rgba_pixel>* output) {